-Empirical Evaluation of Time Complexity Given the collection with 2,003,017 tokens, our diffusion model needs roughly 15 minutes (2G PC with 2G memory) to do the multiscale analysis.
+Empirical Evaluation of Time Complexity

+Given the collection with 2,003,017 tokens, the multiscale diffusion model needs roughly 15 minutes (2G PC with 2G memory) to do the multiscale analysis.
 This includes data preparation, construction of the diffusion model and computing topic vectors at all 5 levels.
 In contrast, we need about 4 and 6 minutes to compute 37 topics using LSI and LDA on the same machine.
 LSI and LDA only computes "flat" topics, but not topics at multiple levels, and they do not need to explore the intrinsic structure of the data set, so they are doing something much simpler.
-We did not test hLDA in this paper, because it needs a few days but not a few minutes for a problem like this.
+Running hLDA is much more expensive than the others.
+It needs roughly 20 hours for this task.
+Considering the time complexity, hLDA is not tested in Sec 5.2 and 5.3.

-20 NewsGroups
+5.2 20 NewsGroups

 The 20 NewsGroups data set is a popular data set for experiments in text applications.
 The version that we are using is a collection of 18,774 documents (11,269 for training, 7,505 for testing), partitioned evenly across 20 different newsgroups, each corresponding to a different topic.
 Some of the newsgroups are very closely related to each other, while others are highly unrelated.
 The data set has 61,188 terms in the vocabulary set (stop words are not removed) and nearly 2,500,000 tokens.
-We filtered out the terms that appear \leq 100 times in the training set, and only 2,993 terms were kept.
+We filtered out the terms that appear ≤ 100 times in the training set, and only 2,993 terms were kept.

-Using the training data, our diffusion model identifies 5 levels of topics, and the number of topics at each level is: 2993, 2992, 589, 29 and 1.
+Using the training data, diffusion model identifies 5 levels of topics, and the number of topics at each level is: 2993, 2992, 589, 29 and 1.
 Since 29 is the closest number to the real topic number 20, we pick up level 4 for further analysis.
 We find 3 of the 29 topics are related to stop words.
 For example, the top 10 words of one such topic are: "the, to, of, and, in, is, that, it, for, you".
 The remaining 26 topics cover almost all 20 known topics.
 For example, the topic "probe, mars, lunar, moon, missions, surface, jupiter, planetary, orbit, planet" corresponds to topic "space".
 LDA and LSI were also tested.
 For LDA, we tried two topic numbers: 20 and 29.
 The number of 29 returned a better result.
 The LDA topics do not look as good as the topics from the diffusion model.
 Stop words always dominate the top words of each topic.
 For example, the topic "the, and, of, to, for, key, space, on, in, by" might be related to topic "space", but most of the top words are stop words.
 The LSI topics do not look good either.
 For many applications, LSI topics might span a good concept space, but they are hard to interpret.